engelsystem/engelsystem/README.md

     -   Under this page admin can view the active angels
     -   Shirt statistics where admin can be know about the number of shirts needed of each size.
 -   All Angels
-    -   Under this page admin all the users registered their email, phone number, arrived , DECT etc information
+    -   Under this page admin all the users registered their email, phone number, arrived, DECT etc information
     -   Admin can also search for particular user information in the search box
 -   Free Angels
     -   Under this page admin can select angeltype and search for angels under the angeltype
 -   Create Shifts
     -   Here admin can create new shifts.
-    -   Admin can select number of angeltype needed , rooms for shifts and start date and end date for shifts
+    -   Admin can select number of angeltype needed, rooms for shifts and start date and end date for shifts
 -   Answerer question
-    -   Here admin can answer all the questions asked by all the angels.
+    -   Here admin can answer all the questions asked by all the angels .
 -   Shifttypes
-    -   Here admin can create new shift types , edit old shift types and delete existing shifts.
+    -   Here admin can create new shift types, edit old shift types and delete existing shifts .
 -   Rooms
-    -   Here admin can add new rooms , edit and delete already created rooms.
+    -   Here admin can add new rooms, edit and delete already created rooms .
 -   Group Rights
     -   Here admin can view the description of the rights and edit the groups

--   Frab import and export
+-   Frab import
-    -   Here admin can import shifts and shifts .
+    -   Here admin can import shifts and shifts.
 Admin needs to enter the add minutes to start and add minutes to end and import a xcal file
     -   Admin can also export user data by clicking the export button .
 -   Log
-    -   Under this page , admin can view all the activities and their created and modified time and who has made the changes
+    -   Under this page, admin can view all the activities and their created and modified time and who has made the changes
     -   Admin can even search for the entries
+-   Import and export User data
+    -   Under this page, admin can import user database(xls/csv format) and export user database to a `.csv` file
+-   Admin Settings
+    -   Under this page, admin can change specific settings for the admin .